-- Show direct number if mobile is empty.
+Show direct number if the mobile is empty.

 - Allow users the flexibility to create their own sign off without you as the admin have to create additional templates.

 - Allow users to add their own LinkedIn; if they don't, the company LinkedIn profile is used.

 This is the IF NULL ...
 THEN ...
 ELSE statement:

 IF NULL...
 THEN...
 ELSE...

-Example #1 - How to show the direct number if mobile is empty
+Example #1 - How to show the direct number if the mobile is empty

 You preview the results of the condition in Preview tab of your signature.

 Alexander Beck has Mobile field content and his email signature incl. his cell no.:

 Ann Appleseed has no Mobile content and instead, her email signature show her direct no.:

 Example #2 - How to create dynamic sign off

 Let's say that you would like to allow end-users to maintain their own sign-off and if they don't, they will get the company standard.

 - Standard sign-off = Best regards

 - Add a field (in this example, we name it 'SignOff') and make it editable by the employee.

 Now users can update their email signature sign-off in the Xink add-in, and if they don't, they will get the company default.
 When an end-user requests a specific sign-off, you don't have to create a new template to meet that request.
 And you don't have to streamline everyone to use one specific sign off.
 What’s the right way to sign off an email?

 Example #3 - How to create dynamic LinkedIn

 In this example, the link is www.linkedin.com/company/xink/ if the ((LinkedIn)) field is empty.

 If the user link is updated, then that link is used.

 When you made the field editable, then the end-user can update in their Xink client by clicking 'My Contact Details':